corsairmarks/machine_shipset_destroyed_ringworld_entities/mod/README.md

 [Ringworld Graphical Enhancements](https://steamcommunity.com/sharedfiles/filedetails/?id=2628518102), [Shattered Ring Shipset Fix](https://steamcommunity.com/sharedfiles/filedetails/?id=2566249278), or [Subtle Polish: A Collection of Fixes and Enhancements](https://steamcommunity.com/sharedfiles/filedetails/?id=2522974089) to apply the owner's graphical culture to the ringworld from Origin: Shattered Ring.

+### Recommended Companion Mods

+[Aesthetic Terraform Stations](https://steamcommunity.com/sharedfiles/filedetails/?id=2622411084) will give you back the very old-school terraform stations a visual markers for terraforming planets.

+[Machine Shipset Add-on: Aesthetic Terraform Station Compatibility]() and this compatibility patch ensures the correct Machine Shipset graphics are used for the above terraform stations.
+This mod adds missing graphical definitions to the Machine Shipset.

 ## Changelog

 * 1.0.0 Initial version